Minlibay/Charge/README.md

 Fallback definitions are exposed to the frontend via `GET /api/config/webrtc` under the `turn.fallbackServers` key so clients can switch automatically if the primary instance becomes unreachable.

+### Managing TURN credentials

+- Generate rotation-ready secrets with `python scripts/generate_turn_secret.py`.
+The script prints a high-entropy value by default and can update `.env.local` in-place with `--update-env .env.local --silent`.
+- Keep the generated secret in an external manager (for example, Docker/Swarm/Kubernetes secrets or a vault).
+Only mirror the value in `.env.local` on developer machines for local testing.
+- Follow the [DevOps rotation guide](docs/devops/turn-credential-rotation.md) for the coordinated steps required to update both the backend and the coturn container without downtime.

 ### Running the TURN health probe